canadianakin/terraform-ansible/README.md

 * - dynamic inventory requires installation of azure collection https://galaxy.ansible.com/azure/azcollection
 * More configuration for outputs, I still need to look into this

+# Issues
+* The dynamic inventory does not initialize until it has a resource to link to
+- ie: on the first run, there is no inventory and is only populated on subsequent runs